commandAGI/commandAGI/docs/tutorials/getting-started/local-computer-control.md

 # Local Computer Control

-This guide explains how to use commandAGI2 to control your local computer, including mouse and keyboard automation, taking screenshots, and executing system commands.
+This guide explains how to use commandAGI to control your local computer, including mouse and keyboard automation, taking screenshots, and executing system commands.

 ## Introduction

-commandAGI2 provides several implementations for controlling your local computer:
+commandAGI provides several implementations for controlling your local computer:

 - `LocalPynputComputer`: Uses the pynput library for precise control
 - `LocalPyAutoGUIComputer`: Uses the PyAutoGUI library for cross-platform compatibility